mmmaaatttttt/mathgoespop/source/posts/2018-06-01-The-Blog-Is-Dead-Long-Live-the-Blog.markdown

 3. I'd like to think that I've matured as a writer over the past decade.
 Some of these posts definitely make me cringe a little.
 I'd like to think I'm a bit more earnest these days, and a little less snarky.
 But I'll let you be the judge of that.

-Anyway, I hope you'll continue reading what I have to say.
-Thanks!
+As for the stories that are here, they won't be going anywhere.
+But from here on how, this site should be considered archived.
+If you'd like to continue reading what I have to say, you can find me at [my new project](https://mattlane.us).
+Hope to see you there!